Step 1: Submit your FAFSA

 UT Austin follows all current state and federal laws with respect to its students, including State of Texas law that has provided equal access to higher education for all graduates of state public high schools, regardless of their immigration status.
 This includes access to financial aid.
 Under state law, a person who is not a U.S. Citizen or permanent resident of the U.S. may be classified as a Texas resident for higher education purposes, including qualifying for state financial aid programs.

 The Texas Application for State Financial Aid (TASFA) is used to collect information to help determine eligibility for state financial aid programs that are administered by institutions of higher education in the state of Texas.
-Students that are classified as a Texas Resident who cannot apply for federal financial aid using the Free Application for Federal Student Aid (FAFSA) are encouraged to complete the TASFA or the eTASFA, which is available on CASH.
+Students that are classified as a Texas Resident who cannot apply for federal financial aid using the Free Application for Federal Student Aid (FAFSA) are encouraged to submit a paper FAFSA, complete the TASFA, or complete the eTASFA, which is available on CASH.

 Click here for more questions & answers about the FAFSA.